-Take a cruise with the Island Explorer and you'll see plenty of dolphins frolicking in the water as well as herons and other wildlife.
-This company offers personalized dolphin and nature eco-tours specializing in groups of 12 or fewer, so it's perfect for families.
+Take a cruise with the Island Explorer, and you'll see plenty of dolphins frolicking in the water as well as herons and other wildlife.
+The company offers personalized dolphin and nature eco-tours specializing in groups of 12 or fewer, so it's perfect for families.
 Spending all day on the boat might be too much for the kids, so the tour options include a one-hour, two-hour, and three-hour ride, plus a sunset cruise on Calibogue Sound.

-Easy, flat, and paved bike paths criss-cross the expansive Palmetto Dunes Oceanfront Resort, taking you under namesake palmettos to the beach, over wooden bridges, past golf courses, and along the lagoon waterfront.
+There are easy, flat, and paved bike paths that criss-cross the expansive Palmetto Dunes Oceanfront Resort, and takes riders under the namesake palmettos to the beach, over wooden bridges, past golf courses, and along the lagoon waterfront.
 You can rent bikes for the whole family from Hilton Head Outfitters.
 The shop offers beach cruisers, tandem bikes, and kids bikes for rent by the hour, 1/2 day, full day, and month.

-Bring your nature-loving kids to the Coastal Discovery Center, which offers fun and informative animal "meet and greets," a butterfly exhibit, scavenger hunts, and tons of ways to learn about Low Country wildlife.
-In the summer, check out the popular series of three-hour morning kids' discovery camps, which require advance sign-up.
+Bring your nature-loving kids to the Coastal Discovery Center, which offers hands-on and informative animal "meet and greets," with alligators, a butterfly exhibit, scavenger hunts, and tons programs to learn about Low Country wildlife across the 68-acres.

-Hilton Head is blessed with several fantastic ice cream shops but none is more beloved than Hilton Head Ice Cream, the island's first micro-creamery, which has been serving delicious homemade ice cream since 1982.
-Along with the choice of over three unique dozen flavors, like Mocha Pecan, Candy Cane, Toasted Coconut, and Birthday Cake.
+Hilton Head is filled with several fantastic ice cream shops, but none is more beloved than Hilton Head Ice Cream.
+The island's first micro-creamery has been serving delicious homemade ice cream since 1982.
+Fans of the sweet treat have a choice of over three unique dozen flavors, like Mocha Pecan, Candy Cane, Toasted Coconut, and Birthday Cake.
 The kids will love the colorful decor and life-size pirate dummy hanging from a rope.

-Got toddlers or preschoolers?
-Your little one will love checking out the hands-on fun at The Sandbox, an interactive children's museum with plenty of role-playing and dress-up exhibits designed for kids 6 and under.
+Toddlers and preschoolers will have a ball checking out the hands-on fun at The Sandbox, an interactive children's museum with plenty of role-playing and dress-up exhibits designed for kids six and under.
 Highlights include a construction zone, kitchen, pirate ship, climbing wall, and spaceship.

 Get up close and personal with nature on a scenic ride through an 11-mile inland lagoon system at Palmetto Dunes.
 Along the way, you may spy herons, egrets, turtles, and maybe even an alligator.
 The calm waters of the lagoon make it ideal for beginners.
 A variety of kayaks and canoes is available from Hilton Head Outfitters.

-If your family loves golf, you're spoiled for choice on Hilton Head, ranked number 10 on Golf Digest's list of the world's best golf destinations.
-You'll find world-class quality golf courses, both public and private, with a variety of experiences including oceanfront and parkland courses, and championship courses designed by notable golf architects including Robert Trent Jones Sr., Pete Dye, and Jack Nicklaus.
+If your family is addicted to golf, you're spoiled for choice on Hilton Head, ranked number 10 on Golf Digest's list of the world's best golf destinations.
+You'll find world-class quality courses, both public and private, with a variety of experiences including oceanfront and parkland courses, and championship courses designed by notable golf architects including Robert Trent Jones Sr., Pete Dye, and Jack Nicklaus.

-At Palmetto Dunes Oceanfront Resort, kids can learn to play at one of the resort’s three golf courses through the Little Swingers program for ages 4–7.
-The Palmetto Dunes Golf Academy also offers a variety of junior instructional programs for ages 6–18, and families can learn the sport of golf together as part of Family Golf School.
-Additionally, kids younger than 10 play golf free after 4 p.m. when accompanied by a parent paying regular rate at all three courses.
+At Palmetto Dunes Oceanfront Resort, kids can learn to play at one of the resort’s three golf courses through the Little Swingers program for ages four–seven.
+The Palmetto Dunes Golf Academy also offers a variety of junior instructional programs older children, and families can learn the sport of golf together as part of Family Golf School.
+Additionally, kids younger than 10 play golf free after 4 p.m. at all three courses when accompanied by a parent paying the standard rate.
 The Robert Trent Jones course also offers permanent junior tees, and the George Fazio course has markings of 150 yards or less.